johnspray74/ALAExample/README.md

 It's not about what the application itself does, it's about how all the code mechanics of an application conforming to this architecture work.

+## GALADE version

+You are viewing the readme.md in the GALADE branch of the repository.
+The master branch uses a diagram drawn in draw.io and then hand-compiled into code in Application.cs.
+The GALADE branch uses a diagram drawn in the GALADE (Graphical ALA Development Environment) tool, which automatically generates code to the Application.cs file.
+In Application.cs, you can see what the auto-generated code looks like.
+It has only two types of lines.

+One type is for instantiating and configuring instances of domain abstractions.
+It gives them an object name from the instanceName specified in the diagram if there is one, otherwise a generated GUID for the object name.
+(This code is not meant to be human readable.)
+If configurations are specified in the diagram, then the code passes in constructor arguments, or sets properties.

+The other type of line implements a wiring in the diagram using the WireTo method.
+The source object's port name is always specified.

 ### The diagram